 - Partnership staff attorneys are available for additional support.
 While volunteer attorneys are expected to handle matters independently, feel free to contact your coordinating staff attorney to request model forms, to consult on nonprofit governance and tax exemption issues, or for any other assistance you might need.

 - A Partnership staff member will contact you periodically for updates on the progress of the matter.
 If you find that you cannot devote sufficient attention to your matter, or if any other questions or problems arise in the course of your representation, please contact the Partnership immediately.

 - Please send the Partnership staff attorney copies of significant memoranda or other documents prepared in the course of your representation.

-- In the course of your representation, you may determine that your matter would benefit from additional assistance from a private law firm or in-house counsel due to its complexity or timeliness.
+- In the course of your representation, you might determine that your matter would benefit from additional assistance from a private law firm or in-house counsel due to its complexity or timeliness.
 Please contact us immediately to discuss possible partnerships.

-- Track the hours spent on the matter.
+- Track hours spent on the matter.

 - Inform the Partnership when the matter is complete and report your hours spent.

 - If the client contacts you directly about additional matters, please refer the client’s request to the Partnership.
 You are not obligated to assist the client on matters outside the scope of your initial representation.
 If you would like to work with the client again, we are happy to accommodate your request, but ask that all requests for assistance be directed through the Partnership.